-Why a consultant contract is important
+Why a consulting agreement is important

 It is important for the modern independent consultant to realize that we live in an age where people within client organizations change quickly.
 Without a written agreement of terms, you are without protection.